FDio/csit/docs/report/introduction/methodology_terminology.rst

   preamble and inter-frame gap.
 Measured in Bytes.
 - **Packet size**: same as frame size, both terms used interchangeably.
-- **Inner L2 size**: for tunneled L2 frames only, size of an encapsulated Ethernet Layer-2 frame, preceded with tunnel header, and followed by tunnel trailer.
+- **Inner L2 size**: for tunneled L2 frames only, size of an encapsulated Ethernet Layer-2 frame, preceded by tunnel header, and followed by tunnel trailer.
 Measured in Bytes.
-- **Inner IP size**: for tunneled IP packets only, size of an encapsulated IPv4 or IPv6 packet, preceded with tunnel header, and followed by tunnel trailer.
+- **Inner IP size**: for tunneled IP packets only, size of an encapsulated IPv4 or IPv6 packet, preceded by tunnel header, and followed by tunnel trailer.
 Measured in Bytes.
 - **Device Under Test (DUT)**: In software networking, "device" denotes a specific piece of software tasked with packet processing.
 Such device